-- Rotary Club Ambassadorial Scholarships
+Rotary Club Ambassadorial Scholarships

-This program sponsors several types of scholarships for undergraduate and graduate students as well as for qualified professionals pursuing vocational studies.
-While abroad, scholars serve as goodwill ambassadors to the host country and give presentations about their homelands to Rotary clubs.
-Interested applicants must enquire through their local rotary club for specific information.
+- This program sponsors several types of scholarships for undergraduate and graduate students as well as for qualified professionals pursuing vocational studies.
+While abroad, scholars serve as goodwill ambassadors to the host country and give presentations about their homelands to rotary clubs.
+Interested applicants must inquire through their local rotary club for specific information.
 Click on Club Finder to find your local chapter.

 - Rotary Club Ambassadorial Scholarships

 - Social media

-- Share your acceptance to the program with friends and family on Facebook, Instagram, or other platforms.
+- Share your acceptance to the program with friends and family on Facebook, Instagram, Tik Tok, or other platforms.
 What if every friend donated $5?
 Every little bit helps!